virtualstaticvoid/heroku-docker-r/README.md

 An example of how this is done can be found in the [virtualstaticvoid/heroku-docker-r-examples][examples-speedy] repository.

-Additionally, the [`Dockerfile`][10] provides a great deal of flexibility which was not available with the R buildpack, such as for installing binary dependencies from other `deb` files or other repositories, having greater control over the runtime directory layout and environment.
+The [`Dockerfile`][10] provides a great deal of flexibility which was not available with the R buildpack, such as for installing binary dependencies from other sources and/or `deb` files, and having greater control over the runtime directory layout and execution environment.

 ## License